jgagne/ajovt4-ls22-vskk/10-thesis-digest.md

 #### Vague

-Really saying something?
-The motivation is there, but is missing evidence and a conclusion.
+Is it really saying something?
+The motivation is there, but it is missing evidence and a conclusion.
 And what’s the thesis?

 > **Abstract**
 >